Skillz4Killz/Muslim-Islam-Discord-Bot/README.md

 1. Clone the repo.
 2. Create a bot user on Discord.
-3. Create a `.env` file like the `.env.example` file provided and add all necessary information including your bot token.
+3. Create a `configs.ts` file like the `configs.example.ts` file provided and add all necessary information including your bot token.
 4. Run the command `npm run dev`.
 To see all available command scripts please check the scripts in `package.json`.
 5. Open Discord to where you have added your bot and type `!ping`.
 6. Enjoy!